FabioValtech/react-sms-comparison/README.md

 - global and/or local state
 - only who's observing the actual value gets rerendered
 - requires some insight on how the library work (not immediate to use)

+## sNotes // open questions
+- Remix, no sms needed as useLoadData takes care of it ???